TradeTrust/documentation/docs/tutorial/transferable-records/issuing-document-cli.md

 sidebar_label: Issuing Document (CLI)
 ---

+> For the current step, you can either opt to use the [CLI](/docs/tutorial/transferable-records/issuing-document-cli) or [Code](/docs/tutorial/transferable-records/issuing-document-code).

 In this final step, we will create the transferable record and initialize the first beneficiary and holder for the title escrow.

 ## Prerequisite